The Second Mass and Its Fighting Californians

 Bear Flag and Bay State: The Californians of the Second Massachusetts Cavalry by

 Thomas Parson Available October 17th 2001.
-Pre-order your copy now on Amazon.com.
+Available from Amazon.com.

 Their Horses Climbed Trees by Larry Rogers & Keith Rogers.